Dawnchorus

 Designing a Visual Language

-Below you can see John Muirs Laws illustrating this principal:
+Below you can see John Muirs Laws illustrating this principal he developed for sketching bird sounds:

 #